haiwen/seafile-admin-docs/manual/upgrade/upgrade_docker.md

 For major version upgrade, like from 10.0 to 11.0, see instructions below.

 Please check the **upgrade notes** for any special configuration or changes before/while upgrading.

-!!! note
-    If you has deployed the [Notification Server](../extension/notification-server.md).
-The *Notification Server* should be **re-deployed** with the same version as Seafile server.

-    For example:

-    - Seafile server: 12.0.3
-    - notification-server: 12.0.3

-    You can modify `.env` in your Notification Server host to re-deploy:

-    ```sh
-    NOTIFICATION_SERVER_IMAGE=seafileltd/notification-server:12.0-latest
-    ```

-    Restart Notification Server:

-    ```sh
-    docker compose restart
-    ```

 ## Upgrade from 11.0 to 12.0